-For today’s Did You Know fun food facts we will look at Pudding.
+For today’s Did You Know we will look at Pudding fun facts.

 - In the United Kingdom and some Commonwealth countries, pudding refers to rich, fairly homogeneous starch- or dairy-based desserts such as rice pudding and Christmas pudding, or, informally, any sweet dish after the main course.